 - Semen analysis

 Did you know you can test for low testosterone in men at home at a fraction of the cost?
 Learn more in our article about at home testosterone tests.

 Treatment (Part 8 of Is low testosterone in men genetic?)

 According to Mayo Clinic, low testosterone treatment in men depends on the age of diagnosis and the cause of the low levels.
 For most adults, the condition is treated with testosterone replacement therapy.
 This type of hormone replacement therapy is generally provided to young men who wish to increase the characteristics the condition takes away, such as sexual drive, facial hair, and muscle mass.

-Oral: Oral testosterone replacement therapies are generally not prescribed mainly due to side effects that damage the liver.
+Oral: Oral testosterone replacement therapies are generally not prescribed mainly due to side effects damaging the liver.
 A new oral treatment, testosterone undecanoate (Jatenzo), was approved by the FDA in 2019.
 This preparation is absorbed by the lymph nodes, allowing it to bypass the liver.

 Injections: Testosterone cypionate (Depo-Testosterone) and testosterone enanthate are injections given in a muscle or under the skin.
 They can normally be given at home by either yourself or a family member.
 An alternative is testosterone undecanoate (Aveed).
-This is a deep intramuscular injection that is typically given every 10 weeks.
-It must be given at your doctor’s office and can have serious side effects.
+This is a deep intramuscular injection that is typically given every ten weeks.
+It must be taken at your doctor’s office and can have serious side effects.